Workers' compensation claims can be invaluable for those who would otherwise struggle due to lack…

 Only workers’ compensation attorneys – working in cooperation with doctors – can determine whether or not you’re entitled to workers’ compensation coverage after evaluating the nature of your injuries, assessing your work activities, and determining the full cost of damages, including long-term lost wages and lost capacity damages.

-One important thing to keep in mind before picking up your phone and calling Koszdin, Fields, Sherry & Katz for a free case evaluation is that what matters in workers’ comp cases is that you should be able to PROVE that your activities – in one way or another – contributed to your work-related injury.
+One important thing to keep in mind before picking up your phone and calling Koszdin, Fields & Sherry for a free case evaluation is that what matters in workers’ comp cases is that you should be able to PROVE that your activities – in one way or another – contributed to your work-related injury.